Configuring Mixed Index Fallback Chains

 The state machine below captures the circuit-breaker lifecycle the fallback router moves through.

-Define both primary and fallback mixed indexes explicitly in janusgraph.properties.
-Enforce strict timeout boundaries and index-force toggles to prevent thread pool exhaustion during state transitions.
+Define both mixed indexes explicitly in janusgraph.properties, with strict timeout boundaries so a slow backend cannot exhaust the client thread pool during a state transition.

 # Primary Mixed Index Configuration